 Journey Across Canada Camp

-For this week’s theme, the campers will embark on a journey across Canada starting from the West Coast.
+For this week’s summer camp theme, the campers will embark on a journey across Canada starting from the West Coast.

 On Monday, we will learn all about Canada’s westernmost province, British Columbia, and explore this beautiful, mountainous area replete with sparkling lakes and volcanoes.
 Since northern BC is rich in Aboriginal culture and home to several ancient village sites, the kids will also be crafting their very own miniature totem poles.
 They will get a chance to practice the symbolism commonly used in Aboriginal culture and choose animal totems that they believe best represent them.
 There are various cool symbols such as horses for freedom, a sun for energy, and wolves for leadership.
 Another cool activity for this day will be examining ancient woodland art, and striving to replicate the styles and imagery with our own woodland paintings.